grafana/mimir/docs/sources/tools/tsdb-tools.md

 ## tsdb-index-health

 `tsdb-index-health` inspects TSDB index of a block and generates summary report in JSON form about the health of the index.
-This is the same index health-check that is used by Mimir compactor before it compacts the block.
+This is the same index health-check that is used by Grafana Mimir compactor before it compacts the block.

 ```
 $ tsdb-index-health ./01FTT67BBYH23T8870BBF77YZX